 Days later, after she had quickly sold the comb in her shop for a very good price, she missed it.
 Found herself wishing for it back.
-Its beauty and smoothness that seemed somehow familiar, like something long lost.
+Its beauty and smoothness seeming somehow familiar, like something long lost.
 Something hers.
 That prickle of the teeth against her fingers.

 The drought went on for weeks.
 The lake continued to shrink.
 And on its expanding dried banks, she found more treasures.

-A hand mirror in mother-of-pearl that matched the comb.
-Some sort of small iron hand tools that she could not identify.
+A hand mirror in mother-of-pearl matching the comb.
+Some sort of small iron hand tools she could not identify.
 Valuable old coins.
 A jewelry box covered in sharkskin—her grandmother had had one just like it when she was a child, and she knew its texture right away, though it was aged and damaged, the skin peeling away.

 Also she found a strange looking animal skull, with huge, dark eyeholes and long, fang-like teeth.
 This spooked her, but she put it on a shelf in the shop anyway.
 For company.